 - Economics, Finance, & Analytics

-National Association of Securities Dealers Automated Quotations (NASDAQ) Definition
+What is the National Association of Securities Dealers Automated Quotations (NASDAQ)?

 NASDAQ is an electronic securities marketplace which is the second largest stock exchange in the world in terms of market capitalization, right behind the New York Stock Exchange.
 The acronym NASDAQ originally stood for the National Association of Securities Dealers Automated Quotations, a platform created by the National Association of Securities Dealers (NASD) on February 8, 1971.
 The NASD established NASDAQ as an alternative to the traditional in-person stock transaction system to enable the investors to trade securities on a computerized transparent system.